skulpt/skulpt/source/Dictionaries/dictionaries.rst

     Contributor List, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+..  shortname:: Dictionaries
+..  description:: This is the introduction to the dictionary data type

 Dictionaries
 ============